Keyrxng/ez-web3-rpc/README.md

     networkName:  null, // will default using the networkRpcs
     networkRpcs:  null, // e.g "https://mainnet.infura.io/..."
     runtimeRpcs:  null, // e.g "<networkId>__https://mainnet.infura.io/..." > "1__https://mainnet.infura.io/..."
-    autoStorage: true, // browser only, will store in localStorage
+    browserLocalStorage: true, // browser only, will store in localStorage
     cacheRefreshCycles: 10, // bad RPCs are excluded if they fail, this is how many cycles before they're re-tested
-    rpcTimeout: 1500, // when the RPCs are tested they are raced, this is the max time to allow for a response
+  rpcTimeout: 1500, // (latency test timeout) max time allowed when racing RPCs to measure latency
+  rpcCallTimeout: 10000, // (per-call timeout) hard cap for each individual JSON-RPC method invocation through the proxied provider
     tracking: "yes", // accepted values: "yes" | "limited" | "none".
 This is the data tracking status of the RPC, not this package.
     proxySettings: {
       retryCount: 3, // how many times we'll loop the list of RPCs retrying the request before failing